SQUID-based interferometric accelerometer: Abstract

 \section{Abstract}

 Optics and more recently coherent matter waves enabled inertial sensors such as accelerometers and gyroscopes to reach high levels of resolution and sensitivity.
 As these technologies rest on physical phenomena that require particular setups and working conditions such as, e.g., kilometers of optical fibers or ultralow temperatures, their application range is limited because of lack of portability.
 Here, we propose a path forward considering a superconducting quantum interference device (SQUID) to detect and measure acceleration, using electronic interferometry.
+The basic idea is \emph{not} to use a SQUID as a magnetometer in acceleration measurement setups, but as an accelerometer.
 The operation of such an accelerometer rests on the ability of the Cooper pairs to record their wave function phase change as the device is subjected either to a transverse acceleration or vibrations.
 We provide numerical evidence for the feasibility of SQUID-based accelerometers that can be used for transverse acceleration and oscillatory motion measurement.

-\paragraph*{Introduction} Interferometry-based sensors have numerous practical applications such as, e.g., geosensing, inertial navigation, local gravitational field measurements, gravitational wave detection, and quantum gravity \cite{Igel2007GJI,Geiger2011,Leveque2021,Will2006LRIR,Wu2019,Margalit2021}.
+Interferometry-based sensors have numerous practical applications such as, e.g., geosensing, inertial navigation, local gravitational field measurements, gravitational wave detection, and quantum gravity \cite{Igel2007GJI,Geiger2011,Leveque2021,Will2006LRIR,Wu2019,Margalit2021}.
 Initiated first in the field of optics, considerable improvements have been achieved by employing matter waves of ultra-cold Bose-condensed atoms: as the device sensitivity increases linearly with the total particle mass energy \cite{Bouyer}, passing from photons ($\sim$ 1 eV) to atoms ($\gtrsim$ 10 GeV) results in an increase of sensitivity by ten orders of magnitude \cite{Carnal1991PRL,Keith1991PRL,Kasevich1992APB,Schaff2014RDNC,Barrett2014CRP}.
 In order to measure the Earth rotation using the Sagnac effect, kilometers of optical fiber are needed in contrast to a millimeter ring trap for atoms.
 While both setups present advantages, the former has the inconvenient to be cumbersome while the latter uses laser cooling technology in a vacuum chamber, which also bears some important practical constraints \cite{sagnac1913ether,sagnac1914effet,post1967sagnac}.